adlerosn/osu2ragna/README.md

 # osu2ragna

-Convert beatmaps from the `Songs` folder from osu! into `CustomLevels` folder of RagnaRock.
+Convert beatmaps from the `Songs` folder from osu!mania into `CustomLevels` folder of RagnaRock.

+## Compatibility
+Only `osu!mania 4k` beatmaps.

 ## Playability
 Surprisingly good.